-James Luchte is a philosopher, author, and writer and activist.
+James Luchte is a philosopher, author, writer and poet.

 He is on the Board of Advisers of the Nietzsche Circle, a global philosophical community, based in New York.

 * Mortal Thought: Hölderlin and Philosophy (Bloomsbury Publishing, 2016)

 * Whispers of a Forgotten Nation: The Writings of Dr D. Ceri Evans (Editor, 2014)